romazura/LogingRegisterWeb/README.md

 * create Java DTO objects that corresponds to your client-side data model
 * for each your service create Servlet that is using JsonRpcServer
-    * see example in `core/base/.../AbstratcJsonRpcServiceProxy`
 * register servletes in web.xml
 * in the client app call services for both development and production modes
-    * example is at `web/client/.../ngapp/src/app/proxy_v01/service.ts`

 ### Multimodule Maven project
 * refactor the project to the following structure